-Modification Supplementary documents

-Increase of budget above 20 % compared to the None

-latest version of the approved AF in the following

-two cases:

-a.
-Increase of budget in any budget line

-b.
-Increase of budget in any work package

-Reallocation of budget among PPs and LP Updated partner declaration of partner(s)

-having a higher ERDF allocation

-Acknowledgement of partner(s) with reduced

-ERDF budget
+Modification Supplementary documents Increase of budget above 20 % for Standard+, A proof showing that all PPs agree with Standard and Strategic projects compared to the the proposed major change (meeting latest version of the approved AF in the following minutes, emails or any other). two cases: Off-line application form (if changes are a.
+Increase of budget in any budget line significant); b.
+Increase of budget in any work package Reallocation of budget among PPs and LP Partner declaration of the PP with increased ERDF budget Letter of intention of PP for the reallocation to another PP Partner declaration or acknowledgement of the PP with decreased ERDF budget